dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/update-related-data.md

 If you modify the `Courses` property in this way, you can remove the explicit property initialization code in the controller.

-In *Views/Instructor/Create.cshtml*, add an office location text box and check boxes for courses after the hire date field and before the Submit button.
+In *Views/Instructor/Create.cshtml*, add an office location text box and check boxes for courses before the Submit button.
 As in the case of the Edit page, this will work better if you do it in a text editor such as Notepad.

 [!code-html[Main](intro/samples/cu/Views/Instructors/Create.cshtml?range=36-70)]

+Also in *Create.cshtml*, you might notice that the scaffolder has placed the hire date field between the first and last name fields.
+You can rearrange those fields to a more logical order if you prefer.  the same issue applies to the order of fields on the Edit, Details, and Delete pages.

 Test by running the **Create** page and adding an instructor.

 ## Handling Transactions